AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 The Cloud Readiness Analyzer can be downloaded as a zip file from the Software Distribution Portal.
 You can install the package via Package Manager on your source Adobe Experience Manager (AEM) instance.

 >[!NOTE]
->Download the Cloud Readiness Analyzer from the Software Distribution Portal *pending*.
+>Download the Cloud Readiness Analyzer from the Software Distribution portal.

-## Running the Cloud Readiness Analyzer {#running-tool}
+## Viewing the Cloud Readiness Analyzer Report {#viewing-report}

+### Adobe Experience Manager 6.3 and later {#aem-later-versions}

-Follow this section to learn how to run Cloud Readiness Analyzer:
+Follow this section to learn how to view the Cloud Readiness Analyzer report:

 1. Select Adobe Experience Manager and navigate to tools -> **Operations** -> **Cloud Readiness Analyzer**.